ibm-messaging/mq-mqi-nodejs/README.md

 but it is not recommended for any times where you want to wait a while for a message to arrive.
 * *Get()* is the call that works asynchronously.
-The callback given as a parameter to this function is invoked truly asynchronously.
+The callback given as a parameter to this function is invoked asynchronously.
 To stop the callback being called for further messages, use the *GetDone()* function.

+The asynchronous retrieval is now implemented using a polling MQGET(immediate) operation.
+Originally, this package used the MQCB and MQCTL functions to work fully asynchronously, but the threading model used within the MQ libraries does not work well with the Node model, and more detailed testing was demonstrating deadlocks that could not be solved without changes to the underlying
+MQ products.
+The polling is done by default every second; applications can override that by setting the *getLoopIntervalMs* variable.

 Sample programs **amqsget** and **amqsgeta** demonstrate the two different techniques.
-Note that *GetDone()* cannot be executed from within the callback function itself; an exception is thrown.
-But it can be scheduled for later execution.

 ## Alternative JavaScript routes into MQ
 There are already some other ways to access MQ from Node.js: